 Sonoco ThermoSafe, a unit of Sonoco (NYSE:SON), is a leading global provider of temperature assurance packaging for the safe and efficient transport of pharmaceuticals, biologics, vaccines and other temperature-sensitive products.
 With operations in North America, Europe and Asia, Sonoco ThermoSafe has a vast product offering featuring industry-leading technology that encompasses refrigerated, frozen or controlled room temperature applications.
 Entropy has an exclusive and global relationship with Sonoco ThermoSafe regarding the use of PureTemp PCMs in life science shipping applications.
 PureTemp phase-change materials have allowed Sonoco ThermoSafe to significantly expand its product and solution offerings for custom and ready-engineered solutions such as Envoy, Certis, Via, and pallet shipper product lines.

 Glacier Tek offers a wide range of body cooling products powered by PureTemp phase change materials.
 The company has more than 20 years of experience in PCM containment.
-Glacier Tek's first product, The Original Cool Vest™, was among the earliest self-contained cooling vests on the market.
+Glacier Tek's first product, the Original Cool Vest, was among the earliest self-contained cooling vests on the market.
 Since then, Glacier Tek has developed a unique expertise in the encapsulation and packaging of renewable PCMs and expanded its reach into large-scale thermal energy storage.
-The company's 40,000-square-foot product development and manufacturing plant opened in 2010.

 Dr. Farid, a professor of chemical and materials engineering at the University of Auckland, New Zealand, is a leading authority on thermal energy storage and phase change materials.
 He has been working since 1980 on the development of PCMs, their encapsulation and applications, from buildings and cold storage to the cooling of batteries and electronic devices.
 His research expertise also includes food processing, biofuel and waste management.
 He holds a number of patents and has published several books and more than 370 papers in international journals and conferences.
 He earned his master’s and doctoral degrees in chemical engineering from the University of Swansea, Wales, and his bachelor’s degree in chemical engineering at the University of Baghdad.